rohitkathuria102/pers_project_1/README.md

 # pers_project_1
 CV_project_1
-This is my pers project-1 of election analysis of obama v/s ramsey,2012 GE USA.
+This is my pers project-1 of Stock market pred. based on risk analysis ..